Can we Trust Unreliable Voxels? Exploring 3D Semantic Occupancy Prediction under Label Noise: Conclusion

 3D Semantic Occupancy Prediction~\cite{li2025voxdet}, also referred to as Semantic Scene Completion (SSC), aims to infer a dense voxel-grid representation of the environment by jointly predicting occupancy and semantic labels.
 As a foundational capability for autonomous driving~\cite{wang2025uniocc} and robotic perception~\cite{marcuzzi2025sfmocc,kim2025vpocc}, it serves as a fundamental building block, supporting downstream tasks including scene understanding~\cite{zuo2025quadricformer}, mapping~\cite{reed2025online}, and motion planning~\cite{shi2025h3o}.
-Recent studies~\cite{su2024alpha,chen2025semantic} have shown that voxelized 3D representations offer a practical paradigm for dense scene modeling, which has motivated a growing body of camera-based semantic occupancy prediction methods.
-As a result, substantial progress has been made, and strong baselines have been established on multiple public benchmarks~\cite{li2025voxdet,marcuzzi2025sfmocc}.
-However, despite the rapid evolution of model architectures and training strategies~\cite{kim2025protoocc}, the issue of voxel-wise label noise~\cite{li2025voxdet} has long been overlooked.
+Recent studies~\cite{su2024alpha,chen2025semantic} have shown that voxelized 3D representations offer a practical paradigm for dense scene modeling, which has motivated a growing body of camera-based semantic occupancy prediction methods~\cite{li2025voxdet,marcuzzi2025sfmocc}.
+However, despite the rapid evolution of model architectures~\cite{kim2025protoocc}, the issue of voxel-wise label noise~\cite{li2025voxdet} remains largely overlooked.

 In real-world applications, acquiring spatiotemporally aligned, perfectly consistent, and label noise-free 3D voxel annotations is a formidable challenge~\cite{zhou2025autoocc}.
 Even within curated benchmark datasets, inherent flaws in the voxelization process, inaccuracies in cross-frame fusion, and the rapid motion of dynamic objects frequently introduce structural artifacts, such as trailing effects~\cite{behley2019semantickitti}.
 These imperfections lead to erroneous supervision during training and introduce significant evaluation bias during testing, as noted in VoxDet~\cite{li2025voxdet}.
 Such label uncertainty poses a fundamental threat to the safety and reliability of autonomous driving and robotic systems.
 Based on this, a critical research question is raised: \textbf{Can we trust unreliable annotated voxels?}